React’s useMemo hook is often misunderstood. This is my attempt to explain its usage with a simple example.

 So at first glance, there seems to be a lot going on, but let me break it down for you.

-Now using this code, I want you to try to change the value of the input field by typing in something.
-You would realize right off the bat that the typing feels very laggy.
-This is because every time you are changing the text state, a re-render is caused in the App component, which causes the expensive function to run and compute valueFromSlowFunction every single time you type in a character.
+This is because every time you change the text state, a re-render is caused in the App component, which causes the expensive function to run and compute valueFromSlowFunction every single time you type in a character.

 You would also notice that you get a new count calculated log statement in the console a bunch of times, which confirms that the slowFunction is being run every time the text state changes.